OneMadGypsy/SimPIL-Font/README.md

 x,y,w,h = sf(IMPACT_18).bbox('Hello World')

+print(sf) # Impact 18 regular - but I need the options for HELVETICA_22

+options = sf(HELVETICA_22).options  # (regular, bold, italic, etc...)

 ```

-See how that works?
+See get the point.
 Your constants are the font reference so, there is no reason to make multiple `Font` instances.